The Importance of Customer Experience

 In June of 2015, Facebook began testing a “saved replies” feature.
 The new addition helps companies manage and save customer service messages more effectively, and create one-on-one organic conversations.
 Twitter has also eliminated the 140-character limit in messaging, allowing businesses to better communicate with customers directly.
 Businesses now also do not have to follow the customer on Twitter to get in touch; removing the awkward exchange of asking the customer to let a company follow them in order to be better helped is now going to be eliminated.

-In the age of technology and instant reviews, it’s important to provide the best service for customers.
-When a patron feels as though they’ve received the highest level of service, it is more than likely they will become brand ambassadors, spreading the word of the company to friends and peers that trust their judgement.
+In the age of technology and instant reviews, it’s important to provide the best service to customers.
+When a patron feels as though they’ve received the highest level of service, it is more than likely they will become brand ambassadors, spreading the word of the company to friends and peers that trust their judgment.

 A businesses’ best advertisements are the ones that come from happy customers on their social channels including personal Facebook pages and tweets telling friends and family.
 Their vote of confidence and trustworthiness among their social circle only reinforces the quality experience provided by a business.